globalizejs/globalize/README.md

 - **`.dateParser( [patterns] )`**

-  Return a function that parses a string date according to the given `formats`.
+  Return a function that parses a string date according to the given `patterns`.

  [Read more...](doc/api/date/date-parser.md)